1951 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1951 DCAM Nickel Value

-Deep Cameo designation represents the pinnacle of proof contrast—requiring intensely frosted devices paired with flawless mirror fields that appear almost liquid in their reflectivity.
+The Deep Cameo (DCAM) designation represents the absolute pinnacle of proof coin quality — it requires intensely frosted design devices paired with flawless mirror fields that appear almost liquid in their reflectivity, creating a stark white-on-black visual effect.
+For the 1951 nickel, this level of quality survived in only roughly 200 examples from the 57,500-piece proof mintage, yielding a catastrophic 0.35% survival rate.

 1951 DCAM Nickel Price/Grade Chart